Best Hunting Cameras of 2020: Trial or Game Camera Reviews

 HOW DO HUNTING CAMERAS WORK?

-If you are a beginner, you will be wondering how a night vision camera works or how you have to configure it to use it correctly.
+If you are a beginner, you will be wondering how a night vision camera or camcorder works or how you have to configure it to use it correctly.
 Before starting, you should bear in mind that a trail camera for hunting is not a camera or a video camera.
 It presents significant differences and it is important to know them so as not to fall into bulk errors.

 For example, if you want to take photos or scope recordings, do not place it at ground level.
 Better, at least, a meter high to maximize the range of the target.